adrian-immel/hm-capacity-api/README.md

 You can host the API on your own server.
 Just use the provided docker image to tun it on your server.
 The docker updates the data every 5 minutes, but do to a bug at LRZ we have to use a data-pint that is 5 minutes old or else the provided data would not be very accurate.
 Be careful the docker does not provide a webserver.
 You have to use a webserver like nginx to provide the API via HTTP.
+You can use the example docker-compose.yml to run the API Container on your server. \
+In the container the files are located at /hm-dates-api/.

 ## API
 The API provides you with the data in a JSON format.